Iannes/react-fe-test/README.md

 - I was planning to change the design of the Dashboard, but wasn't sure if that was necessary so decided not to do radical changes.
 Instead, I simply changed the colours and I've added a top App Bar.
 - Since this is a small app, I decided to make use of the Context API with only one reducer, instead of using Redux.
+- As the project was already setup to use `scss`, I decided to keep using that and didn't make any use of `JSS`.

 ### Dispatch and State